 The state of Florida is an absolute hotbed of football talent.
 Every year, hundreds of football players across the Sunshine State’s high schools pour into Power 5 college football programs and eventually develop into National Football League stars.

-Of course, major schools like Florida, Florida State and Miami all reaped the benefits of recruiting in cities like Miami, Orlando, Tampa, Jacksonville and Tallahassee.
-Tim Tebow and Emmitt Smith put the Gators on the map, Deion Sanders made it cool to be a Seminole, and the Hurricanes became ‘The U’ because of guys like Sean Taylor and Ray Lewis.
+Of course, major schools like Florida, Florida State and Miami all reap the benefits of recruiting in cities like Miami, Orlando, Tampa, Jacksonville and Tallahassee.
+Tim Tebow and Emmitt Smith put the Florida Gators on the map, Deion Sanders made it cool to be a Seminole and the Hurricanes became ‘The U’ because of guys like Sean Taylor and Ray Lewis.

 The NFL’s current crop of Florida boys is an impressive (and long) list.
 That being said, there’s some serious talent to hail from the state known for its beaches, snowbird population and crazy crimes.

 So, I decided to put together the top 15 current NFL players who were born in Florida.
-That means you won’t find Denver Broncos legend Tim Tebow or kickoff master Devin Hester.
+That means you won’t find Denver Broncos legend Tim Tebow (born in the Philippines anyway) or kickoff master Devin Hester.
 You also won’t find players considered Florida boys through and through — Mike and Maurkice Pouncey — because they were born outside of the state.

 On the list you’ll find Heisman Trophies, NFL MVP awards, NCAA national championships and even a Super Bowl ring.
 Many of these guys likely grew up fans of local teams like the Miami Dolphins, Tampa Bay Buccaneers and Jacksonville Jaguars.